jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 ### October 21 - October 27
 1. SKUinfo table
-- We continued to do some data exploration and tried to understand the data.
-For the SKUinfo table, we tried to identify some columns that contain categorical values, and come up with the corresponding column names.
-For instance, we can initially set column 6 as color, column 7 as size, column 9 as brand.
-We still need to figure out the columns that contain numerical values.

-- We can further check the relationship between the columns next week to further identify the column information.
+- Continued EDA and cleaning up the table.
+- After reading in the csv, some columns were shifted due to ',' within values.
+We identified such rows, and combined the columns back together.
+- After merging columns, a couple dozen rows do not have a valid 'vendor', but that shouldn't affect out analysis.
+- Checked that 'sku', 'dept', 'packsize', 'vendor' all have correct data types
+- Checked that 'dept' match with deptinfo table (all unique 'dept' can be found in deptinfo)

+2. Some problems with the data
+- 'classid' does not match with schema description.
+Description showed integers of length 4, but the table has integers with length 3, and also include characters.
+There are 1055 unique 'classid' in the whole table, within which includes 281 unique 'classid' that contains capital letters.

-2. We come up with some buessiness questions:
+3. Came up with some business questions:
     - focusing on some seasonality of the sales
     - How do price changes or discount campaigns impact sales and customer behavior?
     - Are there products that respond well to discounts, and others that do not?
-    - Some about the customer behaviors?
+    - What about the customer behaviors?

 #### Next step:
+- Figure out classid
-- come up with further business questions
+- Determine what data is needed to answer business questions
-- further cleaning the data
-- Visualization of the data
+- Visualization of data to explore business questions (e.g. correlation or trend)